 Budget and Financial Accountability Reports (BFARs).
-Harmonized reports on the agencies' actual financial and physical accomplishment/performance for a given period prescribed by the oversight agencies, i.e., Department of Budget and Management (DBM) and Commission on Audit (COA) to effectively report, monitor and/or evaluate agency performance versus plans and targets which shall serve as basis for sound policy decisions.
+Harmonized reports on the agencies' actual financial and physical accomplishment/performance for a given period prescribed by the oversight agencies, i.e., DBM and Commission on Audit (COA) to effectively report, monitor and/or evaluate agency performance versus plans and targets which shall serve as basis for sound policy decisions.